hjyoon93/iMIA/BPMN2TypeDB/README.md

 Tool to convert BPMN2 files to TypeQL insert scripts, or to load BPMN processes from TypeDB.

+See *pom.xml* (the maven configuration file) for details about this project's configuration.

 ## How to build

 1. Download and setup Apache Maven (recommended version 3.8.X) from [https://maven.apache.org/](https://maven.apache.org/).

-2. Access (cd) this project's root directory.
+2. Access (cd) this project's root directory (where the *pom.xml* resides).

 3. Run the command below.
 Make sure you are connected to the Internet because Maven will attempt to automatically download some dependencies.